 This refers to helping both people get a clearer understanding of their responsibilities in the relationship, in order to create a healthier bond.

 This step is especially important because a mother and daughter are not just friends, so each typically expects more of the other than in a regular friendship.
-Issues occur when one expects more than is reasonable from the other, or when one person does not engage with their responsibilities in the relationship.
+Relationship problems occur when one expects more than is reasonable from the other, or when one person does not engage with their responsibilities in the relationship.

 3. Exploring complex mental traumas